JeanGrd/JiraReports/README.md

 # Transform an XML document to a pandas dataframe to generate Jira reports more quickly (Word or Excel format)

-Title: Transform an XML document to a pandas dataframe to generate Jira reports more quickly Remark : The main objective is to generate reports containing tables that contain jira data in a Word or Excel format.
+The main objective is to generate reports containing tables that contain jira data in a Word or Excel format.
 These tables are easily defined in XML documents.

 *(Readme in progress...)*